pinheirochagas/mac_ai/guides/1_setup_python_and_git.md

   - 3. Find the repository on [GitHub](https://github.com/) that you need to clone, click the green "Code" button, and copy the HTTPS URL.
   - 4. Clone the repository locally with `git clone [paste your copied link here]`.

-### 4. Requesting Access to UCSF Versa Chat and API
+## Versa Chat and API

-- **What is Versa Chat and API?**
-  - Versa Chat is a secure, UCSF-deployed chat platform that uses large language models for safe and efficient collaboration, even with sensitive data.
+**Versa Chat** is a secure, UCSF-deployed chat platform that uses large language models for safe and efficient collaboration, even with sensitive data.

-  - The Versa API provides programmatic access to these large language models, which can be useful for automating data processing tasks or integrating natural language processing capabilities into your applications.
+**Versa API** provides programmatic access to these large language models, which can be useful for automating data processing tasks or integrating natural language processing capabilities into your applications.

-- **How to Request Access**:
+### 1. Requesting Access to UCSF Versa Chat and API
   - Visit the following [UCSF Versa Chat and API link](https://ai.ucsf.edu/platforms-tools-and-resources/versa-chat-and-api) and locate the section for "Request access now."
   - Complete the access request form to gain permissions to use these tools for UCSF-related projects, ensuring compliance with data security protocols.

+### 2. You will be prompted to complete a short AI Safety Course, after which you will be granted access to the tools.

-### Additional Resources
+## Additional Resources
 - For further learning, explore additional Python tutorials and Git/GitHub guides:
   - [Python Tutorials](https://docs.python.org/3/tutorial/)
   - [Git Tutorials](https://git-scm.com/doc)
   - [GitHub Learning Lab](https://lab.github.com/)

-### Feedback and Contributions
-- Your feedback is valuable to improve this guide.
-Feel free to contribute or suggest changes by contacting us or submitting a pull request if this guide is hosted on a platform like GitHub.

-### Security Best Practices
-- Remember to use strong, unique passwords for your accounts and enable two-factor authentication (2FA) for GitHub for added security.

-## Congrats, you have successfully set up Python and Git/GitHub on your computer!